waregagbagbo/100-days-of-code/log.md

 **Link to work:* Landing Page(In Progress-3 day Html,css project)
                  29th June.
-Structure, git repo, add the menus and global css
+Structure, git repo, add the menus and global css 30th June .
+Hero section, and the services section